MicroEJ/docs/SDKUserGuide/installSDKDistribution21_11.rst

    Accept the terms of this license agreement

 - Select the installation path of your SDK.
-By default it is ``C:/Program Files/MicroEJ/MicroEJ-SDK-{SDK_VERSION}`` for Windows.
+By default it is ``C:\Program Files\MicroEJ\MicroEJ-SDK-21.11`` for Windows.
 Then click on the :guilabel:`Next` button.

 .. figure:: images/installation_process/SDK21_11/installation_path_screen.png
    :alt: Installation path screen